Weston's Popsicle Azalea

 Clusters of striking pink-violet blooms with an orange flare, in late spring; a compact rounded shrub with attractive leaves that turn burgundy in the fall; needs highly acidic and organic soil that is well drained

 Weston's Popsicle Azalea is covered in stunning clusters of fragrant pink trumpet-shaped flowers with violet overtones and a orange flare at the ends of the branches in late spring, which emerge from distinctive red flower buds.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy narrow leaves turn an outstanding burgundy in the fall.
-The fruit is not ornamentally significant.

 Weston's Popsicle Azalea is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.